XertroV/aec-membership-test-simulator/README.md

 In other cases, where a party is capable of providing 1,500 members that will not deny membership (with no limit on the number of members that will deny membership), **the lower-bound on the confidence of the AEC's method is 0%.** That is: it fails 100% of the time for certain valid parties.

 This is not a theoretical problem.
 It has been happening and continues to happen.
-The AEC has thus compromised the integrity of our political process.
+The AEC has been enforcing a policy that compromises the integrity of our political process.
 The ABS has been complicit.
 Political elites have exploited this.

 *Note: equivalent calculated values in this document (including graphs) are assumed to have a combined, codependent error of ±0.3 percentage points (i.e., as values, they differ by 0.003 at most). e.g., a graph might say the the false negative rate is 11.0%, but the accompanying text says 10.8%.
 This is taken to be negligible and a non-critical error.*